Azure/Industrial-IoT/docs/modules/publisher.md

 Migration of applications, which used direct methods from version 2.5.x to versions 2.8.2 or above, check the [migration path](publisher-migrationpath.md) documentation.

-### Configuration via the built-in OPC UA Server Interface

-**Please note: This feature right now is only available in version 2.5 and below.**

-OPC Publisher has a built-in OPC UA server, running on port 62222.
-It implements three OPC UA methods:

-- PublishNode
-- UnpublishNode
-- GetPublishedNodes

-This interface can be accessed using an OPC UA client application, for example [UA Expert](https://www.unified-automation.com/products/development-tools/uaexpert.html).

 ### Configuration via Cloud-based, Companion REST Microservice

 **Please note: This feature is not available in version 2.5.x.**